rhangelxs/contr/CONTRIBUTING.md

 First, bear in mind, that you should make a significant decision how you will publish and maintain the project files, what you should or shouldn't publish.

 As of 2017 projects consists up to four parts, called: `report`, `dataset`, `script` and `presentation`.
+Each part should be placed in separate file.
-Content of this parts will be described below.
+Role each of this parts will be described below.

 Suggested file structure provided in special section - [file structure](#file-structure).

 * :blue_book: **Report** is typically describe experimental design and details of realization of the research project.
-	* Basically it is text file, but you can include any support materials if it is needed.
+Basically it is text file, but you can include any support materials if it is needed.
-	* Try not to add too much though, clear
+	* Try not to add too much though, stay clear.
-	* But add **all** needed description, procedures and materials here.
+	* At the same time, add **all** needed description, procedures and materials here.

-* :bookmark_tabs: **Dataset** includes all data in original form.
+* :bookmark_tabs: **Dataset** includes all original data in tabular form.

   Check that:
 	* You upload data in raw format (not aggregated)